Mickey-Virus825/Summer-Practice/README.md

-# Summer Module Practice
+# Summer Module – Data Structures & Algorithms Practice

-This repository contains my solutions, practice programs, and assignments completed as part of the **Summer Module** provided by my college.

-The purpose of this module is to strengthen programming fundamentals through regular practice and hands-on implementation of different concepts.
+This repository contains my solutions and practice exercises completed as part of the **Summer Module** provided by my college.
+The primary goal of this module is to strengthen my understanding of **Data Structures and Algorithms (DSA)** through consistent problem-solving and hands-on coding.

 ## Objectives

+- Build a strong foundation in Data Structures and Algorithms
-- Improve problem-solving skills
+- Improve problem-solving and analytical thinking
-- Strengthen programming fundamentals
-- Practice object-oriented programming concepts
+- Learn efficient algorithm design and implementation
-- Learn to write clean and structured code
+- Develop clean and optimized coding practices
-- Build consistency through daily coding exercises
+- Prepare for coding interviews and competitive programming

 ## Repository Structure